byuccl/f4pga-classroom/README.md

 2. Next, you can move on to testing your own designs as you complete them.
 Instructions for this can be found here: [Step2_Testing_Your_Own_Designs](Setup_And_Tutorials/Step2_0_Testing_Your_Own_Designs.md).

 [Project Overview and Due Dates](https://github.com/byuccl/f4pga-classroom/blob/78f0a8eef26c830db2fb103fc0feb91554498202/Instructions/F4PGAClassroomIntroduction.md)

+If you have any questions, reach out to the TAs at  F4PGA.TA@gmail.com